bsblabs/embed-for-vaadin/README.md

 It is also possible to specify the `Class` of an `Application`.
 In that case, the server starts closer to the full thing.

+    EmbedVaadin.forApplication(MyVaadinApplication.class).start();

 ## Configuration

 There are two ways to change the default values of the embed server:

- - Through the presence of a `vaadin-embed.properties` file at the root of the classpath overriding the default values
+ - Through the presence of a `vaadin-embed.properties` file at the root of the classpath overriding default values
  - By using the API

-At this stage the following can be customized
+At this stage the following can be customized:

  - `http.port`: the HTTP port the server listens to (an available port is taken by default)
  - `context.path`: the context of the generated web application (by default, the *root* context)
- - `context.rootDir`: the root directory of the generated web application to serve static files such as CSS and images
+ - `context.rootDir`: the root directory of the generated web application to serve static files such as CSS and images (not necessary, unless you want to use themes or static resources)
  - `server.await`: to block the thread that started the server (by default, *true*)
  - `vaadin.theme`: the vaadin theme to apply to the generated application.
-Not used if an application class is used (by default, *reindeer*)
+Ignored if an application class is used (by default, *reindeer*)

 And this showcase how the API can be used to customize these settings

         EmbedVaadin.forComponent(new Label("Hello World!"))
             .withContextPath("/foo")